 Ski Committee's Winter School Courses

 Back Country Ski Touring 101Want to expand your horizons beyond the golf courses and touring centers?
-Come learn how to explore the winter back woods on skis.
-We will cover how to travel efficiently on the ungroomed trails over rolling terrain and how to control speed by turning and stopping on modest hills.
-And we will address general back country safety.
-Expect to be outdoors playing in the snow on skis for 3-4 hours each day and ski 2-4 miles.
+Come learn how to explore the winter backcountry on skis.
+We will cover how to travel efficiently on ungroomed trails over rolling terrain and how to control speed by turning and stopping on modest hills.
+General back country safety will be addressed.
+Expect to be outdoors playing in the snow on skis for 4+ hours each day and ski 2-4 miles.
 Be prepared to ski with a day pack.
 Participants should be comfortable skiing on groomed terrain, preferably with some off-track experience.

 Intermediate Back Country Ski TouringReady to explore the wilderness for the day and go where you want with confidence?
 Spend the day in the woods to improve your skills including turning, stopping, climbing, trip planning and navigation.
 We'll be outdoors for about 5 hours each day skiing and learning on various terrain with your full day pack.
 Students are expected to already be comfortable skiing on groomed terrain and have some off-trail skiing experience.

 Down Mountain Backcountry Skiing/RidingTired of the crowded lift served areas?
 Leave them behind and explore the solitude of the backcountry.
-This course is intended (designed) for the down mountain skier who wants to jump the gap from the lift served area and “side” country to the backcountry.
-This is not a learn to telemark clinic but how to apply your front-country/lift-serve skiing skills to the backcountry on down-mountain trails.
+This course is intended for the down mountain skier or rider who wants to jump the gap from the lift served area and “side” country to the backcountry.
+This is not a “learn to ski/ride” clinic but rather how to apply your front-country/lift-serve skiing and riding skills to the backcountry on down-mountain trails.

 Participants in this section MUST be in good physical condition and be proficient skiers or riders – able to readily ski Black Diamond rated trails at lift service areas on the gear they will be using in this workshop!